Magento SEO Full Guide: Features, Tips, and Best Practices

 Agency description goes here

-How Does Google Notice Your Magento Site?
+How Can Google Discover Your Magento Site?

 Think of an index as Google’s database.
-When your users search — for example, “What are the top brands for sports wear?” — Google scours their database to find every page that includes those keywords, synonyms to your keywords and pages that might answer the search intent.
+When users search, for example, “What are the top brands for sportswear?”
+Google scours its database to find every page that includes those keywords, synonyms of your keywords, and pages that might answer the search intent.
+This is how your site shows up on Google when your keywords match your user’s search query.

 Woman searching for products on Google on her smartphone